Is this article for you? It covers services only available to Give Lively member nonprofits.

 Although Give Lively is here to help, we have no influence with the California Attorney General’s Office, the FTB, the IRS or the lists they maintain.
 To ensure a nonprofit is in good standing, it must reach out to the appropriate government agencies.
 Sentiments about AB-488 should also be directed to the Attorney General’s Office or the California State Legislature.

-Once Give Lively receives confirmation that restrictions have been lifted, we will reinstate the nonprofit's full use of our platform.
-Our systems update nightly and restrictions are lifted automatically when new delinquency/revocation lists are released.
-However, member nonprofits should contact Give Lively if they find they are "current" with California in the Registry Search Tool and do not appear on any FTB or IRS revocation lists.
+Once Give Lively receives confirmation that a nonprofit's status has been regularized, we will reinstate the nonprofit's full use of our platform.
+Our systems update daily and restrictions are lifted automatically when new delinquency/revocation/status lists are released.
+However, member nonprofits should contact Give Lively if they find they are "current" with California in the Registry Search Tool, do not appear on the FTB revocation list and have clarity around why they may not appear on IRS tax-exempt organization lists.

 What about nonprofits that received a notice of delinquency, but are based in another state and don't raise money in California?